 - 1. In the Control Panel, double-click the Network and Dial-up Connections icon. - 2.
-In Network and Dial-up Connections window, right-click the Local Area Connection icon, and then select Properties. - 3.
-In the Local Area Connection Properties dialog box, select Internet Protocol (TCP/IP), and then click Properties. - 4.
-In the Internet Protocol (TCP/IP) Properties dialog box, click the button labeled Obtain an IP address automatically. - 5.
-Double-click OK to confirm and save your changes, and then close the Control Panel.
+In the Network and Dial-up Connections window, right-click on the Local Area Connection icon, and then select Properties. - 3.
+In the Local Area Connection Properties window, select Internet Protocol (TCP/IP), and then click on the Properties button. - 4.
+Select "Obtain an IP address automatically" by clicking once in the circle. - 5.
+Click OK and OK again to confirm and save your changes, and then close the Network and Dial-up Connections window.